Partner: Virginia Tech University, Egerton University

 Data Collection & Research: Trip was undertaken initially to identify key stakeholders and conduct early-stage group discussions.
 A questionnaire involving 322 value chain actors was then undertaken to identify pain points throughout the value chain.
 Finally, three team members completed immersive research by living with three selected households for three days to develop a deeper understanding of their lives.

 Training & Pre-Deployment: This phase included the development of training material and a 'train the trainer' session.
-This is where AgUnity trained three Edgerton University students to train farmers on how to use AgUnity phones and also how to spot potential 'AgChampions' who can take on coaching roles within the community.
+This is where AgUnity trained three Egerton University students to train farmers on how to use AgUnity phones and also how to spot potential 'AgChampions' who can take on coaching roles within the community.

 Deployment: In total, 60 AgUnity smartphones were deployed to farmers, traders, retailers and key enablers in Kakamega.
-Team members from AgUnity, Edgerton University and the Ministry for Agriculture were present for the training with the AgUnity service desk also available for additional support.
+Team members from AgUnity, Egerton University and the Ministry for Agriculture were present for the training with the AgUnity service desk also available for additional support.
 AgUnity field officers also support value chain development through working with farmer groups.

 AgUnity started by conducting meetings with country partners to establish process maps, key stakeholders, product users and other supply chain information.
 Site visits were undertaken to identify any context specific issues.